GDAOSU/vis2mesh/README.md

-# vis2mesh_iccv21
+# Vis2Mesh: Efficient Mesh Reconstruction from Unstructured Point Clouds of Large Scenes with Learned Virtual View Visibility ICCV2021

-Vis2Mesh: Efficient Mesh Reconstruction from Unstructured Point Clouds of Large Scenes with Learned Virtual View Visibility    ICCV2021
+Code will be release soon.